Modeling the effectiveness of radiation shielding materials for astronaut protection on Mars: Introduction

 \section{Introduction}

-Ionizing radiation is one of the major hazards astronauts must face in long-duration space missions.
-Other dangers include microgravity, absence of oxygen, debris and isolation, but ionizing radiation ranks as one of the most threatening because of its ability to penetrate shielding and causing biological damage \cite{atri2014cosmic}.
-For this reason, awareness of space radiation and its harmful effects is widely spread among the scientific community and is an highly interdisciplinary endeavour.
+Ionizing radiation is one of the major hazards astronauts (referring to human crew, also known as cosmonauts, taikonauts etc.) must face in long-duration space missions.
+Other dangers include microgravity, absence of oxygen, debris and isolation, but ionizing radiation ranks as one of the most threatening because of its ability to penetrate shielding and cause biological damage \cite{atri2014cosmic}.
+For this reason, awareness of space radiation and its harmful effects, is widely spread among the scientific community and is a highly interdisciplinary endeavour.

-Unlike the Earth, Mars lacks a thick atmosphere and a strong magnetic field able to deflect particles and reduce radiation doses to low levels.
+Unlike the Earth, Mars lacks a thick atmosphere and a magnetic field able to deflect particles and reduce radiation doses to low levels.
 Hence, we must look for ways to protect human crews from these hazardous charged particles.
-While radiation on the surface of Mars is of course much smaller than when in deep space, the already accumulated doses in astronauts' bodies during their transfer to and from Mars make it inevitable to search for strategies of mitigating exposure on Mars too.
+While radiation dose rate on the surface of Mars is of course much lower than when in deep space, the already accumulated doses in astronauts' bodies during their transfer to and from Mars make it inevitable to search for strategies of mitigating exposure on Mars too.

 Several techniques have been developed to protect astronauts from absorbing immense amounts of radiation (e.g. \cite{Wilson:1997}), the main being passive shielding, which takes advantage of the energy loss through the mass of a shielding material.
 In literature so far, aluminum and polyethylene have been well tested in the Martian radiation field \cite{Durante:2011,Slaba:2013}.
 Besides, the in-situ regolith has also been suggested due to practicability \cite{Simonsen:1991,Kim:1998}.
-Other works like e.g. \cite{Naito:2020} simulate radiation doses behind other materials too, but they are mostly limited in the ISS or the deep space environment.
+Other works like \cite{Naito:2020} simulate radiation doses behind other materials too, but they are mostly limited to ISS or the deep space environment.

-The purpose of this study is to outline the suggested radiation protection techniques, focusing on the testing the effectiveness of various materials against radiation, specifically on the surface of Mars.
-We re-examine the effectiveness of materials commonly used in space missions and try other novel ones.
+The purpose of this study is to outline the suggested radiation protection techniques, focusing on testing the effectiveness of various materials against radiation, specifically on the surface of Mars.
+We re-examine the effectiveness of materials commonly used in space missions and try novel ones.
 Additionally, we compare the efficiency of combinations of shielding materials, trying to benefit from each one's unique properties.
-To that end, we employed the computational program GEANT4 to simulate the propagation of energetic charged particles through matter.
+To that end, we employed the computational program Geant4 to simulate the propagation of energetic charged particles through matter.